dstpierre/gosaas/README.md

 * Routing logic in your own code.
 * Middlewares: logging, authentication, rate limiting and throttling.
 * User authentication and authorization using multiple ways to pass a token and a simple role based authorization.
 * Database agnostic data layer.
-Currently handling MongoDB and an in-memory provider. [in dev]
+Currently handling PostgreSQL.
 * User management, billing (per account or per user) and webhooks management. [in dev]
 * Simple queue (using Redis) and Pub/Sub for queuing tasks.
 * Cron-like scheduling for recurring tasks.